-Financial terms of the deal involving what had been two Nashville-based entities were not disclosed in a release.
+Financial terms of the deal (read more here) were not disclosed in a release.

 POSTDATA: WARRANTY DEEDS